anszu/react_chat/README.md

 ## Concept

-This chat is using custom hooks for API requests and React Context for state management.
+This chat is using custom React Hooks for API requests and React Context for state management.
+Please see [react_chat_redux](https://github.com/anszu/react_chat_redux) for a version using Redux.

 ![Concept](https://github.com/anszu/react_chat/blob/master/screenshots/concept.png)

-* Please note that the UserList component got deleted since moving to a fake API solution
+* Please note that the UserList and ChannelNavigation components got deleted since moving to a fake API solution

 ## Configuration

-[**constants.js**](https://github.com/anszu/react_chat/blob/master/src/components/App/constants.js) holds global constants to define API related settings.
+[**constants.js**](https://github.com/anszu/react_chat/blob/master/src/components/App/constants.js) holds global constants to define API related settings, wordings and refresh intervalls.
 It was prefilled to be used with a faked REST API.
 You can find the data for this API in [db.json](https://github.com/anszu/react_chat/blob/master/db.json).

 Please be aware there is an expected structure for the REST API when using the API Parameters.
 If your API doesn't match this structure you have to adapt the calling components.